scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Lookup Requests Message Format

-Control Services provide paths to endpoints through the `TrustMaterialService`, which returns a list of `Segments` that match the request:
+Control Services provide paths to endpoints through the `SegmentLookupService` RPC.
+This API is exposed on the SCION dataplane by the control services of core ASes and exposed on the intra-domain protocol network.

 ~~~~
 service SegmentLookupService {